DippoldEJ/Satellite-Datasets/Pleiades/MS France/Preprocessed /README.md

 Location
 -------------------------------------------

-The city of La Crau in France is covered, the nadir view of the multispectral is available as download.
+The city of La Crau in France is mentioned, the nadir view of the multispectral is available as download.
 The dataset can be officially download here: https://earth.esa.int/eogateway/missions/pleiades/sample-data Last checked: 01.
 March 2026